 After living in North Carolina the past four years, Miami native Sam Turken is back in the city he’s always called home.

 Sam is a proud Miami Beach Senior High alum and a recent graduate of Duke University where he studied journalism, public policy and history.
-He caught the public radio bug three years ago when he covered a gun buyback in Miami while on his spring break.
+He caught the public radio bug four years ago when he covered a gun buyback in Miami while on his spring break.
 Since then, he’s produced audio pieces on race, social justice and public housing.
 He enjoys using sound to tell rich and intimate stories.

 A former managing editor of The Duke Chronicle, Sam has digital experience covering a range of other topics.
 He’s investigated the absence of female managers in Duke men’s basketball program and reported on enrollment imbalances within public schools in Durham, N.C.
 He’s also interned with WBUR in Boston and Fusion, written for the Raleigh News & Observer and worked for the Duke Reporters’ Lab.